 AF will not issue a separate CSO for Phase II proposals.
 All firms awarded Phase I awards under this CSO will be eligible to participate in Phases II competitions with potential for Phase III awards.
 AF will provide Phase I awardees the Phase II proposal submission requirements.
 Submission of Phase II proposals will be in accordance with instructions provided by AF.
 Phase II details regarding due date, content, and submission requirements will be provided by subsequent notification.
-If a firm submits a Phase II proposal prior to the notification's stated due date, it will be rejected without evaluation.
+If a firm submits a Phase II proposal prior to receiving the Phase II instructions, it will be rejected without evaluation.
 The SBIR/STTR Programs are not substitutes for existing unsolicited proposal mechanisms.
-Unsolicited proposals are not accepted under the AF SBIR/STTR Programs for Phase I or Phase II.
+Unsolicited proposals are not accepted under the AF SBIR/STTR Programs for Phase II.

-AF is not obligated to make any awards under Phases I, II, or III, and all awards are subject to the funds availability.
+AF is not obligated to make any awards under Phases I, II, or III, and all awards are subject to the funds availability and programmatic need.
 AF is not responsible for any monies expended by the proposer before the issuance of any award.